Terry Pratchett: Works about Pratchett

 A collection of essays about Pratchett's writings is compiled in the book Terry Pratchett: Guilty of Literature, edited by Andrew M. Butler, Edward James and Farah Mendlesohn, published by Science Fiction Foundation in 2000.
 A second, expanded edition was published by Old Earth Books in 2004.
 Andrew M. Butler wrote the Pocket Essentials Guide to Terry Pratchett published in 2001.
 Writers Uncovered: Terry Pratchett is a biography for young readers by Vic Parker, published by Heinemann Library in 2006.

-A BBC docudrama based on Pratchett's life, Terry Pratchett: Back In Black, was broadcast in February 2017, starring Paul Kaye as Pratchett.
+A BBC docudrama based on Pratchett's life, Terry Pratchett: Back in Black, was broadcast in February 2017, starring Paul Kaye as Pratchett.
 Neil Gaiman was involved with the project which used Pratchett's own words.
 Pratchett's assistant, Rob Wilkins, said that Pratchett was working on this documentary before he died.
 According to the BBC, finishing it would "show the author was still having the last laugh".

-The English author, critic and performer Marc Burrows wrote an unofficial biography, The Magic of Terry Pratchett, published by Pen & Sword on 6 July 2020.
+The English author, critic and performer Marc Burrows wrote an unofficial biography, The Magic of Terry Pratchett, published by Pen and Sword Books on 6 July 2020.
 Though it was not endorsed by the Pratchett estate, prior to its publication they did wish Burrows "all the best" regarding the book through the official Pratchett Twitter account.
 It received generally favourable reviews and won the 2021 Locus Award for Non-Fiction.

 In 2022, Wilkins wrote the official biography, Terry Pratchett: A Life with Footnotes.
 The biography was well received.
 (Note: Attributed to multiple references:) In The Daily Telegraph, Tristram Fane Saunders wrote that it "spins magic from mundanity in precisely the way Pratchett himself did".
 However, in a review for the Irish Independent, Kevin Power called it more a collection of fan notes than a serious biography.

-In April 2023, "Entering Discworld Population", an episode of the podcast Imaginary Worlds, was released to mark the 75th anniversary of Pratchett's birth.
+In April 2023, "Entering Discworld.
+Population: Terry Pratchett", an episode of the podcast Imaginary Worlds, was released to mark the 75th anniversary of Pratchett's birth.
 It discussed four of Pratchett's recurring fiction characters as representative of his underlying philosophy.

+In 2026, Marc Burrows published the first volume of A Reader's Guide to Terry Pratchett, covering Pratchett's writings from school up to The Fifth Elephant in 1999.
+Volume two will cover the remainder of his novels from The Truth up to The Shepherd's Crown (a bonus for purchasers from Burrows' website was a companion volume entitled Shorts, Spin Offs & Adaptations - volume one covered from The Quest for the Keys (1984) to Nanny Ogg's Cookbook (1999)).
+Each chapter examines a book’s themes, cultural setting, and role in Pratchett’s development as a writer, while considering the relationship between his life, his work, and the wider world in which it was created.